bochia/Stargate/README.md

 ## Definitions

-1. [X] A person's astronaut assignment is the Astronaut Duty.
+1. A person's astronaut assignment is the Astronaut Duty.
-1. [X] A person's list of astronaut assignments is stored in the Astronaut Duty table.
+1. A person's current astronaut information is stored in the Astronaut Detail table.
-1. [X] A person's current astronaut information is stored in the Astronaut Detail table.
+1. A person's list of astronaut assignments is stored in the Astronaut Duty table.

 ## Requirements